Skip to main content

 Authentication REST API

-This guide details how to integrate with FTN using Signicat Authentication REST API as an authentication protocol.
+This guide shows you how to integrate with FTN using Signicat Authentication REST API as an authentication protocol.

 Prerequisites